dakra/speed-type/README.md

 `speed-type-quote` by default will take a random quote from a random quote-url listed in `speed-type-quote-urls`.
 You can `C-u speed-type-quote` to specify the url.

+## Contribution

+This pacakge is certaintly not bug-free.
+This is because we don’t have or take the time to test every change with all kinds of configs in which emacs can operate.
+It happens more often than not that the merge-button is pressed with a bit too much excitedness.

+If you got something odd happening while using this package please create an issue, we will fix them (with no regression :P).

+If you rather like to fix them by your own you can just fork this repo and implement the fix by yourself.
+We really like pressing that merge-button.

 ## Customization

 See all custom variables of speed-type pressing: